davidmarquis/fluent-interface-proxy/README.markdown

 ## Tips for designing your builder interfaces

  * **Any prefix is supported for property-setting methods** In the example above, `with` is used for all methods, but anything could be used.
  * **The property names must match between the builder method and the actual bean property** For every property-setting method in your builder, there must exist a property that is named exactly the same as what comes after the lower case prefix.
     Ex: `builder.withSomething` -> `bean.setSomething`
  * **Every property-setting method has to return the builder itself**.
     We're using the Builder pattern, eh?
  * **For multi-valued properties (arrays or collections), you can use varargs in your interface.**
     The framework will automatically convert to set the correct value on the target bean (even collections!).
  * **You may use a `Builder` in place of any bean in your builder.**
     The Builder's build() method will automatically be called and the resulting bean will be set on the target bean's property.
  * **By default, your builder interface should extend the `Builder<T>` interface provided in the framework.**
     This interface has a single method: `T build()`.
 If extending this interface is too invasive (I understand why it would be in some cases), you can use your own super interface, but you have to provide custom code to 'plug it in' (an explanation will be added soon).

 ## Other documentation

 Have a look at the tests defined in the `test` folder to see some sample usages of the dynamic builder.

+## Using the code

+### Using binaries directly

+A packaged JAR of the latest build is available directly at the root of the project.

-## Maven dependency
+### Using Maven

-This project is not currently published on the Maven Central repository, so you have to checkout the project locally, build and install the artifact in your own repository.
+This project is not currently published on the Maven Central repository, so you have to checkout the project locally, then build and install the artifact in your own repository.
 I do plan to publish the artifact on Maven Central as soon as possible however.
+Stay tuned!

+## Future features

+Here are some features I'd like to eventually add to the project:

+ * Support for conversions: `aPerson().withAge("45").build()`
+    Allows for use cases where inputs as strings are used directly (I am mostly thinking of functional testing frameworks like Fitnesse (fixtures) or Cucumber)
+ * Support for specifying custom handlers for builder methods.
+Could allow: `aPerson().named("Joe").aged(45).build()`